mpv-player/mpv/DOCS/man/options.rst

     In specific situations, this still makes the player wait on the decoder, such as seeking, switching hardware decoding modes, and more.

+    The queue size is restricted by the other ``--vd-queue-...`` options.
+The final queue size is the minimum as indicated by the option with the lowest limit.
+Each decoder/track has its own queue that may use the full configured queue size.

     Most queue options can be changed at runtime. ``--vd-queue-enable`` itself (and the audio equivalent) update only if decoding is completely reinitialized.